DataDog/integrations-core/cacti/README.md

 ## Overview

-Get metrics from cacti service in real time to:
+Get metrics from Cacti in real time to:

 - Visualize and monitor Cacti states.
 - Be notified about Cacti failovers and events.